Help with ordering

 • Design category B instead of C, obtained by closing the space under the side deck of the cockpit and the motor well’s side spaces.
 The companionway threshold has been raised by 50 mm.
 Note that storing the beaching legs in a cockpit locker is possible.
 For those mainly aiming for coastal navigation in a tidal region, the beaching legs can be stored under the side deck of the cockpit, but then the boat remains in category C.

 • The geometry of the engine well has been simplified with oblique sides.
-It is possible to place an electric motor or a petrol outboard motor of 10 hp.
+It is possible to fit an electric motor or a petrol outboard motor of 6 to 10 hp (only the 6 hp motor is tiltable).

 • Finally, the plans of the boat were modelled in 3D, which allowed a total overhaul of the construction manual.
 Appendix 4 presents more than 60 pages of 3D views of all the stages of the boat assembly.